 Thankfully, regulators are becoming more active in curbing these practices.
 With stricter advertising standards, improved oversight, and public education initiatives, financial authorities are working to bring more transparency and fairness to the industry.
 This shift is vital, especially as more individuals enter the markets in search of opportunity.

 At CFI, trust is earned through education, transparency, and consistency.
-As one of the most heavily regulated financial groups in the region and beyond, we see it as our responsibility not just to provide access to global markets but to guide our clients toward informed, strategic decision-making.
+As one of the most heavily regulated financial groups in the region and beyond, we see it as our responsibility not just to provide access to global markets but to guide our clients toward informed, strategic decision-making in trading.
 We don’t rely on flashy incentives.
 Instead, we invest in knowledge, clarity, and long-term client success.

-Choosing a broker is more than just signing up for a platform; it’s choosing a partner in your trading journey.
+Choosing a broker is more than just signing up for a trusted trading platform; it’s choosing a partner in your trading journey.
 Make sure that the partner is built on principles, not promises.